Subito-it/sbtuitestbrowser/README.md

 ## Parsing results
 When launched the tool will parse all the test session found inside the _basepath_ specified at launch.
 As your tests sessions get executed and complete you can force the new results to be parsed by making a `GET` request to [http://localhost:8090/parse](http://localhost:8090/parse)

+## Merging results

+There are scenarios (e.g. when running ui tests in parallarel over multiple machines) where you want different results to be merged together.
+When parsing all the TestSummaries.plist sbtuitestbrowser will look and group by the `GroupingIdentifier` key, presenting results as it was a single test session.

 ## xcodebuild example
 To get the most out of sbtuitestbrowser it's highly recommended to specify a unique `-derivedDataPath` for every test session you run.
 This will allow to show a complete history of your tests which can be useful to compare tests over time